rOpenGov/sotkanet/cran-comments.md

 * checking package dependencies ...
 NOTE
   No repository set, so cyclic dependency check skipped

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Removed the vignettes/figure directory

+* Fixed URLs in the documentation

 * Improved URL download error handling to avoid unintended failures in function examples and vignette